John Joseph Sexton (1895-1970)Subject

 He was discharged, medically unfit on 1 February 1918 and was awarded a pension of 31 shillings per fortnight.

-John Joseph Sexton is remembered on a plaque in the Victorian Garden of Remembrance in Springvale Cemetery.
+John Joseph Sexton died on 5 July 1979 and is buried in the Springvale Cemetery.

 Medals and Entitlements: